mcdonnellb/Boggle-online/README.md

 Kasia Bogucka, the course cohort leader who has been filling the cohort with confidence even on our bad days when we are struggling with our code, we end up leaaving our meeetings with a smile and a renewed positivity that we can achieve our goals.

 The tutor support was something I have become more comfortbale using, and the team are really fantastic at their job.
-It is not a case of giving you the answer buy making you think ciritcally about the issue you are facing, and core concepts that you covered over the course of the online content.
+It is not a case of giving you the answer.
+By making you think ciritcally about the issue you are facing, you are steered back to core concepts that you covered over the course of the online content.
+Massive thank you to all at Code Institute for thier patience and can do attitude, inspiring us all to keep going.

 #### TOC
 Taken from my last assignment with hints taken from the below website: